Jesse Pye: International career

+Later life

 He left the club in 1957 and became a landlord in Wisbech, also opening several sweet shops.
 He was signed up to the local non-league football club Wisbech Town, playing in the Midland League.
 Pye scored the goal that beat Colchester United to put Wisbech Town into the second round proper of the FA Cup for the first time in their history in November 1957.
 He became player/manager of the club in March 1960 and held the post until resigning in April 1967.
 The following year he sold his shops in the town and moved to Blackpool to become a hotelier.

 He died in Blackpool on 19 February 1984 aged 64.